www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/maintenance/weekly-t32-process-project-status-weekly.md

   Consider creating a coverage report for this ,too.
 * [ ] Create distinct code coverage reports for unit tests, integration tests and functionality tests.
 # Done Tasks
+* [o] Consider using SWT for Java application.
+The JavaFX version is broken, as Javascript does not seem to work anymore.
+  -> SWT has binding issues in Linux, which require a certain Linux setup to work for and is therefore not acceptable.
 * [x] Generate and Upload JavaDoc in daily CI. -> Generating JavaDoc is good enough for now, as there are no realistic JavaDoc consumers right now.
     * [x] Note, that upload to JavaDoc is only done for static site, as build JavaDoc takes a lot of time.
 * [o] Generate JaCoCo report and SonarCloud report with one command. -> This does not work, as the JaCoCo reports are not present otherwise.